civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added: New messages when investigating a city depending on whether spying unit captured
 Fixed: Possible wrong sorting by "turns till production finished" in National Manager
 Changed: Sorting logic to speed sorting of lists
-Fixed: Sorting by govener type
+Fixed: Sorting by governor type
 Fixed: Possible crash-causing behaviour on missing files
 Fixed: Text file errors in Alexander scenario
 Added: Prevention against a city revolting twice in a row to allow the new owner to